Finnish Institute in the UK and Ireland

 The Finnish Institute in the UK and Ireland (Suomen Britannian- ja Irlannin-instituutti, Finlandsinstitutet i Storbritannien och Irland), formerly the Finnish Institute in London (Suomen Lontoon-instituutti) is a non-profit, private foundation, funded principally by the Finnish Ministry of Education and Culture.
 It is part of the international network of 17 Finnish Cultural and Academic Institutes.
-It operates in the United Kingdom, the Republic of Ireland and Finland.
+It operates in the United Kingdom, Ireland and Finland.
 The Institute runs two programmes: Arts and Society.
 The Institute belongs to the Team Finland network that supports Finnish diplomacy, business and culture abroad.
 The institute is a member of EUNIC London, the network of EU member state cultural institutes.

 UK/Ireland

 The Finnish Institute in the UK and Ireland is an expert on Finnish culture and society.
 The institute supports the internationalisation of Finnish contemporary art and helps artists, researchers and social and cultural actors to create international networks.
 It builds partnerships between Irish, British and Finnish actors and organisations.
 The Institute encourages interdisciplinary and transnational collaboration by creating networks and building new partnerships.